Startr/WEB-Sage.Education/src/posts/blog/en/2025-02-21-intro-to-snap-procedural-music-creation-curriculum.md

 2. **Lesson 1: Snap!
 Sound Basics** – Play notes and make simple tunes using Snap!’s sound blocks.
 3. **Lesson 2: Coding a Simple Snap!
 Melody** – Use loops and sequences to create your first coded melody.
 4. **Lesson 3: Coding Rhythm and Beats in Snap!** – Learn to program timing and rhythm patterns in your music.
-5. **Lesson 4: Introduction to TuneScope** – Transition to TuneScope for richer instruments and sounds [([PDF] TUNESCOPE - Snap!)](https://snap.berkeley.edu/static/doc/TuneScope%20Book.pdf#:~:text=TuneScope%20extends%20the%20music%20creation,Eric%20Stein).
+5. **Lesson 4: Introduction to TuneScope** – Transition to TuneScope for richer instruments and sounds.
 6. **Lesson 5: Adding Randomness to Music** – Introduce random variations to make music unpredictable and fun.
 7. **Lesson 6: Algorithmic Melody Patterns** – Generate melodies with simple algorithms and patterns.
 8. **Lesson 7: Advanced Melody Generation with TuneScope** – Create more complex tunes with TuneScope’s features.